nasirlukman/nasirlukman.github.io/_posts/2021-08-01-Earthquake-Playthrough-01.md

 It's interesting how the depth of the earthquake is increasing to the north.
-Its most probably related to the subducted oceanic crust depth which also must be increasing to the north.
+It's most probably related to the subducted oceanic crust depth which also must be increasing to the north.
 A section along the latitude would show the shape of the subducted oceanic crust, we will try to make it later.

 Another piece of information that we can get from the plot above is that the earthquakes are not distributed uniformly along the subduction zone.
-There are several areas with significantly fewer earthquake occurrences than its surroundings which are usually referred to as [*seismic gap*](https://en.wikipedia.org/wiki/Seismic_gap#:~:text=A%20seismic%20gap%20is%20a,segments%20along%20the%20same%20structure.). let's try to make a density heatmap to get a better visualization for this.
+There are several areas with significantly fewer earthquake occurrences than it's surroundings which are usually referred to as [*seismic gap*](https://en.wikipedia.org/wiki/Seismic_gap#:~:text=A%20seismic%20gap%20is%20a,segments%20along%20the%20same%20structure.). let's try to make a density heatmap to get a better visualization for this.
 We will use `np.histogram` to calculate a gridded density of the earthquake and plot it with `plt.pcolormash()` above our `Basemap`.

 ```python